ptavarez16/Front-end-Developer-Interview-Questions/questions/general-questions.md

   7. Make content easy to read

 ### Can you explain any common techniques or recent issues solved in regards to front-end security?
+In regards to front-end security, I ran into a CORS issue.
+To solve this problem, I had to ensure the client-origin for my API matched the url for my client application.

 ### What actions have you personally taken on recent projects to increase maintainability of your code?
 To maintain my code, one thing I am a huge fan of is version control.
 With git, I commit frequently to ensure I have backups to all of my code.
 If I break something, I can easily jump back in time and go back to code I know works.